Energy

 Additional Resources

-This report tracks the anthropogenic greenhouse gas emissions, or carbon footprint, for the University of North Carolina at Greensboro campus for the fiscal years 2009 to 2022.
+This report tracks the anthropogenic greenhouse gas emissions, or carbon footprint, for the University of North Carolina at Greensboro campus for the fiscal years 2009 to 2024.
 It provides details concerning the trend of UNCG’s greenhouse gas emissions dating back to 2009, the year UNCG first conducted an inventory and the year the University considers to be its baseline by which the University measures its progress in becoming carbon neutral by 2050 – a goal stated in the University of North Carolina System’s Sustainability Policy.

-The full FY09-21 Greenhouse Gas Inventory Report provides more details concerning next steps relating to the 22% increase in UNCG’s Scope 1 emissions since 2009, the importance of more participation in the UNCG Commuter Survey, and the impact of weather on our carbon emissions.
+The full FY09-21 Greenhouse Gas Inventory Report provides more details concerning next steps relating to the 19% increase in UNCG’s Scope 1 emissions since 2009, the importance of more participation in the UNCG Commuter Survey, and the impact of weather on our carbon emissions.

-The full FY09-18 Greenhouse Gas Inventory Report provides more details concerning the calculation methods used in the Sustainability Indicator Management and Analysis Platfrom (SIMAP) developed by the Sustainablity Institute at the University of New Hampshire.
+The full FY09-18 Greenhouse Gas Inventory Report provides more details concerning the calculation methods used in the Sustainability Indicator Management and Analysis Platform (SIMAP) developed by the Sustainability Institute at the University of New Hampshire.
+For more information about the Greenhouse Effect and the processes of Global Warming and Climate Change, please read UNCG’s original Greenhouse Gas Inventory conducted for the fiscal year 2009.

 Additional Resources